bhaveek424/gihub-client/steps.md

 - form-data: perform auth requests from GitHub
 - dotenv: To load the configurations from .env file
 - cross-fetch: a polyfill that will add the fetch method to the node environment

+1. Creating bleesed-box element in App.tsx
+2. Mount our App component in index.tsx
+3. setting up .babelrc to be able to use babel-node to run our scripts 4.